vdhamer/SwiftyJSON_demo/README.md

 error from the compiler.

-I realize that the Plus version could have been achieved more elegantly by forking the original repository and making changes to the forked repo.
-But Github users are normally not allowed to fork repositories that they own.
+I realize that the Plus version could have been achieved more elegantly by forking the original repository and making the required changes in the forked repo.
+But Github only allows you to fork repo's owned by someone else.
-I also looked into having multiple targets within the repository.
-That could work, but was also not simple enough.
+I also looked into having multiple targets within a single Xcode project.
+That probably could work, but would add complexity.

 ### Acknowledgments and licensing